facebook/react-native-website/docs/virtualizedlist.md

 ### `disableVirtualization`

-**DEPRECATED.** Virtualization provides significant performance and memory optimizations, but fully unmounts react instances that are outside of the render window.
+> **Deprecated.** Virtualization provides significant performance and memory optimizations, but fully unmounts react instances that are outside of the render window.
 You should only need to disable this for debugging purposes.

 | Type | Required |
 | ---- | -------- |